 For a variety of reasons—for example, extracts commonly are on refresh schedules—a previous revision of a data source will not include the extract as it was published at the time.
 To restore the extract, you can download the previous revision of the data source (in .tdsx format), open it in Tableau Desktop, and re-publish the extract.

-Sign in to the Tableau Server or Tableau Online web editing environment, navigate to the data source, and open its revision history.
+Sign in to the Tableau Server or Tableau Cloud web editing environment, navigate to the data source, and open its revision history.

 From a revision’s actions menu (. . .), click Download .